 Pan-Fried Butternut Squash is a smart choice.
 Especially when thinking nutrition butternut squash makes sense over both regular and sweet potatoes.
-Try this recipe and see what you think.

 Sometimes the simplest recipes really shine, and this Pan-Fried Butternut Squash featuring the traditional Garam Masala spice blend* has become one of my favorites.
 It is a super simple three ingredient recipe, that is very flexible in serving.
+Of course, feel free to use other seasoning blends if you prefer.

-I’ve even served this Pan-Fried Butternut Squash with eggs for breakfast, in place of home fries!
+I've even served this sauteed Butternut Squash with eggs for breakfast, in place of home fries!This recipe is a great addition to a variety of dishes, whether as a side or a main.

 *Garam Masala is a commonly used spice blend in India.
 It typically contains: cardamom, pepper, clove and cumin.
 Cinnamon, nutmeg and coriander are often also included in the blend.
 It is highly fragrant.